 Dear readers!
-We present to your attention the eighth issue of the magazine and its materials.
+We present you a new issue of the magazine dedicated to current logistics issues.

 The Rhenus Group is planning to expand its activities in Kazakhstan and is intending to establish a business site and container depot in the industrial city of Karaganda.
 The Member of the Rhenus Group Management Board, Michael Viefers, told the Kazakh President, Kassym-Jomart Tokayev, about this at a meeting on the fringes of the Munich Security Conference on 14 February.